Malaita Project – Proyecto Islas Salomón

 • Setting up toilettes in different villages in order to improve hygienic conditions.

-THANKS TO THE HELP AND DONATIONS FROM ALL THE PEOPLE THAT COLLABORATES WITH THE PROJECT, WE HAVE INSTALLED 6 WATER TANKS and 12 WCs AND 2 SOLAR PANNELS ON THE PAST FIVE EDITIONS.
+THANKS TO THE HELP AND DONATIONS FROM ALL THE PEOPLE THAT COLLABORATES WITH THE PROJECT, WE HAVE INSTALLED 9 WATER TANKS and 26 WCs AND 2 SOLAR PANNELS ON THE PAST SIX EDITIONS.

 • Share:

-– Two 5000 liters water tanks for collecting rain water: One was installed at the clinic of One One’s village and the other at the village of Ca’anan.
-You can see in the video why we decided to help One One’s clinic.
+– Three 5000 liters water tanks for collecting rain water in Taka’asei, Aama and Gweefau (north).
+You can see in the video why we decided to help One One’s clinic in 2017.

-– 6 toilettes for the school and kindergarden from To’ae’s village, located at the south of Malaita Island.
+– 14 toilettes for the villages around To’ae, located at the south of Malaita Island.

 – 2 screenprinting and dyeing workshops to groups of women in Fo’ondo (north) and To’ae (south).